allynz/programmatic-chess-frontend/public/aboutString.md

 - [Problems page not logged in image]

 ### Specific Problem Page
-- This page shows the details of a particular problem, and allows you to submit your solution for the same
+- This page shows the details of a particular problem and allows you to submit your solution for the same
-- You can view details like `problem statement`, `solution`, `submission details` (for logged in users) and `playground` on this page
+- You can view details like `problem statement`, `solution`, `submission details` (for logged-in users), and `playground` on this page
-- There is an editor on the right of screen where you can write the solution to the problem and submit it for assessment.
+- There is an editor on the right of the screen where you can write the solution to the problem and submit it for assessment.
 Submission is only allowed if you are signed in to the website
-- See more information in `Submission guidelines` section for writing a good submission
+- See more information in the `Submission guidelines` section for writing a good submission
 - There is an option to resize the screen horizontally as per your preference
 - [all features gif]

 ## My Submissions
-- This page lets you view the details of all your submissions such as `status of submission`, `time taken`, `memory taken` etc.
+- This page lets you view the details of all your submissions such as the `status of submission`, `time taken`, `memory taken` etc.
-- Clicking on the submissionId of any particular submission will take you to that submission's detail page
+- Clicking on the `submission id` of any particular submission will take you to that submission's detail page
 - [gif of scrolling through the list and clicking on submissionId]

 ## Submission Details Page
 - This page lets you view the complete details of a particular submission
-- It can be reached through `submissionId` links across the website
+- It can be reached through `submission id` links across the website
-- Few details you can view here are:
+- A few details you can view here are:
     - The submission code
     - Details of submission run like `status`, `time`, `memory`, etc.
     - Details of test cases with i/p and o/p of submission